-Where can I get Logical Reasoning Statement and Conclusion questions and answers with explanation?
+Where can I get the Logical Reasoning questions and answers section on "Statement and Conclusion"?

-Where can I get Logical Reasoning Statement and Conclusion Interview Questions and Answers (objective type, multiple choice)?
+Where can I get the Logical Reasoning section on "Statement and Conclusion" MCQ-type interview questions and answers (objective type, multiple choice)?

 In each question below is given a statement followed by two conclusions numbered I and II.
 You have to assume everything in the statement to be true, then consider the two conclusions together and decide which of them logically follows beyond a reasonable doubt from the information given in the statement.

-(A) If only conclusion I follows
+- (A) If only conclusion I follows

-(B) If only conclusion II follows
+- (B) If only conclusion II follows

-(C) If either I or II follows
+- (C) If either I or II follows

-(D) If neither I nor II follows and
+- (D) If neither I nor II follows and

-(E) If both I and II follow.
+- (E) If both I and II follow.

 Statements: In a one day cricket match, the total runs made by a team were 200.
 Out of these 160 runs were made by spinners.